asyncapi/website/pages/docs/concepts/asyncapi-document/url-variable.md

   serverVariables:
     domain:
       default: 'api'
-      description:
-        The domain of the API server port:
+      description: The domain of the API server port
         default: '8080'
         description: The port of the API server
 ```

 ### Define domain and port variables